sonata-project/exporter/docs/reference/introduction.rst

 .. code-block:: php

-    // This can be any instance of SourceIteratorInterface
+    // This can be any instance of \Iterator
     $source = new ArraySourceIterator([/* your data */]);

     // This could be any format supported